rl1987/trickster.dev/tricksterblog/content/post/understanding-tls-fingerprinting.md

 matches Python HTTP client the CDN knows that something is off and rejects the request.
-Systems that implement TLS fingerprinting can keep blacklists of known malicious clients and whitelists of known good clients.
+Systems that implement TLS fingerprinting can keep blacklists of known malicious clients and whitelists of known good clients and update them as traffic is being monitored.

 So what do we do about this as web scraper and automation developers?
 Unfortunately Python requests module and standard libraries do not offer much options to configure the low level TLS handshake details the way we want.
-However there are some open source tools made for customising it the way we need:
+However there are some open source projects made for customising it the way we need:

 * [https://github.com/lwthiker/curl-impersonate](curl-impersonate) -
 a modified version of (lib)curl that is made to have the same TLS fingerprints as many popular browsers.
 * [utls](https://github.com/refraction-networking/utls) - a modified
 version Golang's `crypto/tls` with extra customisability.
+You can set the exact low-level details of Client Hello message when establishing TLS connection.
 * [TLS-Fingerprint-API](https://github.com/Carcraftz/TLS-Fingerprint-API) - a
 proxy server developed to defeat TLS fingerprinting.

-These tools provide ways to pretend to be a whitelisted TLS client or at least avoid being in a blacklist.
+These projects provide ways to pretend to be a whitelisted TLS client or at least avoid being in a blacklist by manipualting the TLS fingerpint.
 Some developers working in darker shades of software development also implement Cipher Stunting - a technique that entails randomising fingerprintable parts of Client Hello message to further thwart the countermeasures.

 If the target expects the traffic to come from a browser we could also develop a solution based on browser automation by using something